JuliaLang/julia/doc/src/manual/methods.md

 The type parameter `T` in the function's signature ensures that the type of the new `v` is preserved after element `x` is appended to it.
 The function's signature is preceded by the keyword `where` and is placed immediately after the method arguments.
-When only one type parameter is used, the curly braces are optional.
 Parametric method definition also works with the short-form syntax.
 An equivalent one-line definition would be: